maddev-engenuity/EmulationATM/labs/lab_2.2/Assessment-Instructions.md

 If you encounter any issues while taking the assessment, please open a new GitHub issue describing the encountered problem, and the remediation steps that you have taken.

+### Scheduled Task Won't Run/Not Supported
+Verify that remote scheduled tasks are allowed on the Win2019_DC Machine:
+1. Open Control Panel->Windows Defender Firewall->Allow an app through Windows Firewall
+2. Click `Change Settings`
+3 Scroll down until you see Remote Scheduled Tasks Management, and make sure all check boxes for that row are selected.

 ### Issues with SMB Share
 If you are unable to access the Kali shared folder from the Win10 machine, try these steps: